glachac/groovin_string_masks/README.md

 # groovin_string_masks

-A new Flutter package.
+A string formatter and validator based on masks.
+Forked from EmersonMoura's 'string_mask' package as it appears to be abandonded.

-## Getting Started
+## Getting Started with Flutter

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).